kokkos/kokkos-core-wiki/docs/source/API/core/execution_spaces.rst

     ex.fence(str);

-*Effects:* Upon return, all parallel patterns executed on the instance ``ex`` are guaranteed to have completed, and their effects are guaranteed visible to the calling thread.
+*Effects:* Upon return, all parallel patterns and deep_copy calls executed on the instance ``ex`` are guaranteed to have completed, and their effects are guaranteed visible to the calling thread.
 The optiopnal ``str`` argument allows customizing the event reported to Kokkos Tools.
 *Returns:* Nothing.
 *Note:* This *cannot* be called from within a parallel pattern.
 Doing so will lead to unspecified effects (i.e., it might work, but only for some execution spaces, so be extra careful not to do it).